ruby-grape/ruby-grape.github.io/users/index.md

 * [Meeteor](http://www.meeteor.com), Meeteor is a web app that helps you leverage your meetings to drive productivity, build a healthy company culture, and achieve greater results.
 Meeteor uses Grape API to support its mobile and android UIs + various other extensions like extensions for outlook, google calendar, hipchat, slack.
+* [GitLab](https://gitlab.com), GitLab is an open-core web application that includes issue tracking, merge requests, Continuous Integration, and more.
+Community Edition is [fully open source](https://gitlab.com/gitlab-org/gitlab-ce) and includes an API built using Grape.

 ### Contribute